Akshay-006/content-recommendation-engine/README.md

-# 🧠 Blog Recommendation Engine
+# 🧠 Content Recommendation Engine for Blogs

 An AI-powered blog recommendation platform with role-based user access.
 Readers get personalized article suggestions based on their reading behavior and interests.
 Creators can write, manage, and track engagement on their posts.